Lugo-Leticia/Multiple-Regression-R/README.md

-# Multiple-Regression-R
+Multiple-Regression-R
 Prediction model using R

-The purpose of this project is to create a forecasting mode using Regression Analysis in R language.
+This project aims to create a forecasting model using Regression Analysis in R language.
-The model will forecast the population grow for years 2020 to 2025.
+The model will forecast the population growth for the years 2020 to 2025.